WSDOT-GIS/traffic-map-symbols/README.md

 * Install [Node] 16, which is the ["Active LTS" version] as of this writing.
   * Build tools currently not compatible with Node 17 due to an [issue with Vue CLI].
+  * An issue has arisen relating to a change made to NPM in version 8.6.0.
+Details can be found [here](npm-8.6.0-peer-dependency-issue.md).
 * Recommended development environment is [Visual Studio Code].
   * See [Using Vue with Typescript] for details on how to set up Visual Studio Code for Vue projects.
   * The `.vscode/extensions.json` file is configured to recommend Visual Studio Code extensions for this project.
 You can view the recommended extensions in the *Extensions* panel (Ctrl + Shift + X).